1. Effective management

 Ensuring that there is a strong support system in place is a great way to manage stress in the workplace.

-This can mean anything from setting up mentoring schemes to allow employees to offload any tensions to wellness initiatives like lunchtime fitness activities, socials and guided meditation.
+This can mean anything from setting up a mentoring programme to allow employees to offload any tensions to wellness initiatives like lunchtime fitness activities, socials, and guided meditation.

 Building trust with your employees simply by being consistent, reliable, and always doing the things you say you’ll do can also be key to managing stress in the workplace.